 Step four.
 Let the tofu rest for at least ten minutes to allow the breading to dry and firm up.

 I like to use my wok for frying.
-Due to the shape of the wok, it takes less oil to fry a small batch and it helps to season the wok.
+Due to the wok's shape, it takes less oil to fry a small batch, and it helps to season the wok.

-Just before I started heating my oil some frozen fries went into the air fryer.
+Just before I started heating my oil, some frozen fries went into the air fryer.
 They were done just before the tofu was done.
-Yes, I could have cooked them in the oil that was already hot but they make a lot less mess in the air fryer.
+Yes, I could have cooked them in the already hot oil, but they make a lot less mess in the air fryer.